Jun 08, 2023

 Open your public_html folder and click on the Upload Files button in the upper right corner.

-Select the file from your computer and click Upload to begin the process.
+Click File to select the installation package from your computer to begin the process.

 After the file has successfully been uploaded to the folder, you should see the file name on the list.

 - Extract the file to retrieve the content by right-clicking and choosing the Extract option.

 - Access your domain name through any browser.
 This will take you to Joomla’s Main Configuration page.

 Pick your preferred language, then fill out the blank fields.

 - Input your MySQL database credentials from earlier steps.

 - Review the configurations and click Install to finish up.

 When the installation process is done, the page will tell you that Joomla has been successfully installed.